flatland-association/flatland-book/getting-started/first-submission.md

 ✅ Test your local setup
 ---

-We will now run the agent locally to check that everything works as expected.
+We will now run the agent locally to check that it works as expected.

-Let's download a few test environments.
+Let's download the test environments.
 Head to the [challenge resources](https://www.aicrowd.com/challenges/neurips-2020-flatland-challenge/dataset_files) and download the provided test set.
 Untar them in `./scratch/test-envs`.

 Your directory structure should be as follow: